JasonMorris1/CSE151_Tesla_Stock_Prediction/README.md

 ## 3 Evaluation
-The logistic regression model performed with about 50% accuracy & precision which is like a random guess.
-The model has high recall, because of bias towards increasing price and thus minimizing false negatives.
-Test VS Train - The results of all (accuracy, recall, F1 Score) were quite close for both and thus no sign of overfitting.
+The first model that we decided to train was logistic regression.
+We used the classification report to do the analysis.
+It performed with about 50% accuracy & precision due to some randomness in its predication algorithm.
+The model has high recall, because of bias towards increasing price which results in minimizing false negatives.
+Further on the Test VS Train analysis, the results of all (accuracy, recall, F1 Score) were quite close for both.
+This reveals a key concept that the there is no overfitting in the model.

 ## 4 Fitting
-We can clearly see from graph that fitting graph (confusion matrix) that model predict increase in Stock price almost 98% of times which makes sense during the given period of Tesla's growth.
+We can clearly see from the fitting graph (confusion matrix) that model predicts increase in Stock price almost 98% of times which alligns with the given period of Tesla's growth observed in our dataset.
-We aim to minimize this bias using models which can also predict the potential price decreases.
-This can by penalizing the false negatives and encouraging true negatives.
+We aim to minimize this bias using models which can also predict the potential price decrease.
+This can be done by penalizing the false negatives and encouraging true negatives.

 ## 6 Conclusion and Potential Improvement
 Overall, logistic regression model is not great for continuing in future and can be treated as a baseline.
-The logistic regression model cannot capture the complexity involved so we are trying the **Neural Net** which may or may not improve in accuracy but can capture more information from stock price movements.
-We have also tried Linear Regression in a separate file to see potential improvemnet in binary prediction after a regression on stock price values.
+The logistic regression model cannot capture the complexity involved so we are trying the **Neural Net** which may or may not improve in accuracy but can study the vast variations in the stock price movements.
+We have also tried [Linear Regression](https://github.com/JasonMorris1/CSE151_Tesla_Stock_Prediction/blob/main/eda_linear_regression2.ipynb) in a separate file to see potential improvemnet in binary prediction after a regression on stock price values.